damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - How do we use social media to support the community?
 - How do field marketing and developer relations work together to support the community?

-For more information, see the [developer relations](/handbook/marketing/developer-relations).
+For more information, see the [developer relations handbook](/handbook/marketing/developer-relations).

 #### Design